 Please read the details for both filters below before you buy.

-There Are No Exchanges Or Returns On Filters
+There Are No Returns, Refunds or Exchanges On Filters

-Please take great care when selecting the right filter for your Softub: we don’t accept returns or exchanges if you choose the wrong filter.
+Please take great care when selecting the right filter for your Softub: there are no returns, refunds or exchanges if you choose the wrong filter.
 Measure both your drain cover and your filter’s collar: they will boh measure either 5 1/2 inches or 4 inches in diameter.
 If your drain cover is missing, you will need to install replacement parts before you can attach your filter (see bottom).

 If you have broken your Drain Cap / Suction Cover, you may have exposed the threading into which your suction cover used to twist.
 You will want to repair/replace your suction cover: please read the special section at the bottom of this page.